PANTHER: Perception-Aware Trajectory Planner in Dynamic Environments: Results and Discussion

-The environment used has a box-shaped obstacle of size $0.8\times0.8\times0.8\;m^{3}$ that follows a trefoil-knot~\cite{trefoil2020} trajectory.
-During 60 s, and with a frequency of 0.5 Hz, goals with $z=1$, and changing $x,y$ coordinates located at the vertexes of a $10\times10\;m^{2}$ square are sent to the UAV.
-The image is $480\times480\;\text{px}^{2}$ with a limited FOV ($60^\circ \times 60^\circ$).
-We compare the following three approaches: \begin{enumerate} \item \textbf{No PA:} $\psi$ is held constant and only the smoothness in position and terminal goal costs are optimized. \item \textbf{PA with position and} $\psi$ \textbf{decoupled}: Translation $\mathbf{p}(t)$ optimized first (as in (1)) and then held fixed while $\psi(t)$ is optimized with the PA term. \item \textbf{PANTHER} (ours): Joint optimization of $\mathbf{p}(t)$ and $\psi(t)$. \end{enumerate} To focus this simulation comparison on the capabilities of the planner, we let the agent know (only for these simulations) the trajectory of the obstacle perfectly.
+We first test PANTHER in an environment with a box-shaped obstacle of size $0.2\times0.2\times0.2$~m\textsuperscript{3} that follows a trefoil-knot~\cite{trefoil2020} trajectory. \addaccess{During 60 s, the UAV is commanded to continuously fly between two different locations whose centroid is the area where the obstacle is moving.} The camera has an image size of $120\times120\;\text{px}^{2}$, a limited FOV of $60^\circ \times 60^\circ$, and runs at a rate of $60$~Hz.
+The weights used for this simulation are \pantherweights{10^6}{1}{0}{10^{-6}}{0}{20}{70}{0.3}{0.45}.
+To focus this comparison on the capabilities of the planner, we let the agent perfectly know the trajectory of the obstacle in these simulations.
+We compare the following three approaches: \begin{enumerate} \item \textbf{No PA:} $\psi$ is held constant and only the smoothness in position and terminal goal costs are optimized. \addaccess{Works that do not plan $\psi$ include, e.g.,~\cite{chen2016online, falanga2020dynamic, sanket2020evdodgenet}.} \item \textbf{PA with position and} $\psi$ \textbf{decoupled}: Translation $\mathbf{p}$ is optimized first (as in the method \noPA{}) and then it is held fixed while $\psi$ is optimized with the PA term.
+We will refer to this algorithm as \textbf{PA dec}. \addaccess{This decoupling is done in, e.g., \citePADec{}.} \item \textbf{PANTHER} (ours): Joint optimization of $\mathbf{p}$ and $\psi$. \end{enumerate}

-As explained in Sec. \ref{subsec:cost_function}, two important metrics that characterize a good PA trajectory are the inclusion of the obstacle in the FOV, and the norm of the projected velocity, that quantifies the blur.
-The percentage of time the obstacle was in the FOV of the camera is shown in Fig. \ref{fig:percentage_in_fov}.
-PANTHER is able to keep the obstacle inside the FOV 7.4 and 1.5 times more than methods 1) and 2) respectively.
-When the decoupling between position and $\psi$ is made, the UAV lacks the ability to modify the spatial path (only the $\psi$ angle) to generate a better overall trajectory.
+As will be explained in \addaccess{section~\ref{subsec:cost_function}}, two important metrics that characterize a good PA trajectory are the presence of the obstacle in the FOV and the norm of the projected velocity, which quantifies the blur.
+The percentage of time the obstacle was in the FOV of the camera is shown in Fig.~\ref{fig:percentage_in_fov}.
+PANTHER is able to keep the obstacle inside the FOV \addaccess{7.9 and 1.5} times more than the algorithms \noPA{} and \PAdec{}, respectively.
+As \PAdec{} decouples position and $\psi$ in the optimization, the UAV lacks the ability to modify the spatial path (only $\psi$) to generate a better overall trajectory.

-To qualitatively show the area of the projection, we apply a Gaussian filter to the histogram of the projection of the centroid of the obstacle onto each $30\times30\;\text{px}^{2}$ cell of the image plane.
-The results are shown in Fig.~\ref{fig:histogram_projections}, where we can see that PANTHER is able to keep the obstacle inside the FOV limits much better, and with more frequency, than method 1) and 2).
+To qualitatively show the area of the projection, we apply a Gaussian filter to the histogram of the projection of the centroid of the obstacle onto each $10\times10\;\text{px}^{2}$ cell of the image plane.
+The results are shown in Fig.~\ref{fig:histogram_projections}, where we can see that PANTHER is able to keep the obstacle inside the FOV limits much better, and more frequently, than methods \noPA{} and \PAdec{}.